 — The Penguins are an interesting club at the moment with Sid Crosby and Geno Malkin both starting the season out of the line-up.
 The Stanley Cup champs from 2016 and 2017 are seeing their Sid and Geno Cup-contender window gradually closing and are making what they think are the necessary moves to keep it open.
 Of course, former Vancouver Canucks General Manager Brian Burke is in charge of hockey op’s there.
 Pittsburgh Hockey Now posted this Penguins potpourri Monday night.

-See you again in a bit.
+Talk to you again from Vancouver Canucks training camp in Abottsford.
 Enjoy the Hockey Action!